xrettle/WFGY/ProblemMap/examples/example_02_self_reflection.md

 # Example 02 — Self-Reflection Trace and Triage (No.1 Hallucination & No.2 Query Parsing)

+> **Evaluation disclaimer (self reflection)**
+> This example shows how a model can reflect on its own answers under a specific prompt and setup.
+> The reflections and scores are illustrative and do not prove that the model is generally self aware or reliable.

+---

 **Goal**
 Turn raw traces into a **decision report** that tells you where the failure started: retrieval or generation.
 No SDKs, no extra dependencies.
 Works with the trace produced in Example 01.